-It’s time for a My Body theme and friends these activities are going to get you super excited for this theme!
-I know I am!
+It’s time for a My Body theme and friends, these activities are going to get you super excited!
 I have tons of math, literacy, art, and sensory activities you can put right into your lesson plans and I have two FREEBIES for you too!
-Make sure you grab them later in the post.
-For those of you who do Teeth or Dental Health during your My Body theme CLICK HERE to check them out (I did a separate post just for a Teeth or Dental Health theme) and you can check it out HERE.
+Make sure you grab them later on in this post.
+For those of you who do Teeth or a Dental Health theme during your My Body theme, I did a separate post just for Teeth and Dental Health and you can check it out HERE.

 Our fingerprints are unique and part of our body.
 Put the worksheets away and make fingerprint letters!
 Have students stamp a letter then try to make the letter using their fingertips.

-My students LOVE building letters with glass gems and I found these red and clear glass gems at the Dollar Tree.
+My students LOVE building letters with glass gems and I found these red and clear glass gems at the Dollar Tree!
 Pretend the gems are red and white blood cells and build uppercase and lowercase letters.
-You can also trace the letters with dry erase markers or make the letters using play dough.
+Students can also trace the letters with dry erase markers or make the letters using play dough.

-Our body is supported by a lot of bones so these bone beginning sound clip it cards are perfect for a my body theme.
-Plus pinching those clothespins open and closed is a fabolous fine motor workout too.
+Our body is supported by many bones, so these bone beginning sound clip it cards are perfect for a my body theme.
+Plus pinching those clothespins open and closed is a fabulous fine motor workout too!

 Sometimes our body gets injured and we use bandages to help us heal.
-Kids love bandages (at least mine do).
 For these boo boo rhyme puzzles, I used Velcro dots so students can attach the matching rhyme to make the middle part of the bandage.
-This game could easily be made into a file folder game if those are your favorite.
+This game could easily be made into a file folder game too!

-For every theme, I place themed vocabulary cards in the pocket chart (don’t worry the lowercase my body vocabulary cards are right in front of the my body writing paper).
-My students this year LOVE skinny markers so you bet I have their favorite thing in the writing center to keep them excited about writing.
+For every theme, I placed theme vocabulary cards in the pocket chart (don’t worry the lowercase my body vocabulary cards are right in front of the my body writing paper).
+My students this year LOVE skinny markers so you bet I have their favorite thing in the writing center to keep them excited about writing!

-Every person has a heartbeat which are fabolous lines you can copy, build, or trace (hello fine motor work).
+Every person has a heartbeat, and writing it on a piece of paper is a fun way for students to practice fine motor skills!
 Cut a red piece of paper in half and create various types of lines on them.
 Grab small red gems, clear gems, and small popsicle sticks.
-If you don’t have glass gems just use red or white pom poms.
+If you don’t have glass gems handy just use red or white pom poms.

-Students build the lines with the manipulatives then have students make patterns on the lines!
+Students build the lines with the manipulatives than students can make patterns on the lines!

 Fingerprint graphs!
 Students identify the number and make the same amount of fingerprints above the number to create the graph.
 So many objectives in one activity!
 There is counting, identifying numbers, comparing quantities, and graphing all in one activity.
 Yes!